본문 바로가기

 23 MOUs Signed, $240 Million in Contracts Secured

-During the exhibition, the 470 companies in the integrated Korea Pavilion held 2,480 consultations on-site, resulting in 23 export and technology cooperation MOUs signed, contracts worth 240 million dollars, and ongoing contract negotiations totaling 790 million dollars.
+During the exhibition, the 470 companies at the integrated Korea Pavilion held 2,480 consultations on-site, resulting in 23 export and technology cooperation MOUs signed, contracts worth 240 million dollars, and ongoing contract negotiations totaling 790 million dollars.
 KOTRA is currently compiling the overall performance results of the participating companies and plans to announce the final comprehensive results within January.

 "Korea’s Strong Presence: Big Names Flock to Korea Pavilion as Nvidia and Meta Show Keen Interest [CES 2026]" On the 7th (local time), the integrated Korea Pavilion at the Venetian Expo during CES 2026 in Las Vegas, USA.
 Photo by Park Jun.